PEXANE2/azure-docs.tr-tr/articles/iot-dps/quick-enroll-device-tpm-node.md

     ![Komut çıkışındaki kayıt özellikleri](./media/quick-enroll-device-tpm-node/output.png)

 4. Bireysel kaydın oluşturulduğunu doğrulayın.
-Azure portalının Cihaz Sağlama Hizmeti özet dikey penceresinde, **Kayıtları yönetme**'yi seçin. **Bireysel Kayıtlar** sekmesini seçip yeni kayıt girişine (*ilk sıradaki*) tıklayarak girişin onay anahtarını ve diğer özelliklerini doğrulayın.
+Azure portalının Cihaz Sağlama Hizmeti özet dikey penceresinde, **Kayıtları yönetme**'yi seçin.
+Select the **Individual Enrollments** tab and select the new enrollment entry (*first*) to verify the endorsement key and other properties for the entry.

     ![Portaldaki kayıt özellikleri](./media/quick-enroll-device-tpm-node/verify-enrollment-portal.png)

 Bir TPM cihazı için bireysel kayıt oluşturdunuz, sanal cihaz kaydetmek istiyorsanız [Sanal cihaz oluşturma ve sağlama](quick-create-simulated-device.md) bölümündeki adımlardan devam edebilirsiniz.
-Hızlı Başlangıçtaki Azure portalını kullanarak bireysel kayıt oluşturma adımlarını atlamayı unutmayın.
+Be sure to skip the steps to create an individual enrollment using the Azure portal in that quickstart.

 ## <a name="clean-up-resources"></a>Kaynakları temizleme
-Node.js hizmeti örneklerini keşfetmeye devam etmeyi planlıyorsanız, bu Hızlı Başlangıçta oluşturulan kaynakları temizlemeyin.
-Devam etmeyi planlamıyorsanız, bu hızlı başlangıç ile oluşturulan tüm kaynakları silmek için aşağıdaki adımları kullanın:
+If you plan to explore the Node.js service samples, do not clean up the resources created in this quickstart.
+If you do not plan to continue, use the following steps to delete all resources created by this quickstart.

 1. Makinenizdeki Node.js örnek çıktı penceresini kapatın.
 1. Sanal TPM cihazı oluşturduysanız, TPM simülatörü penceresini kapatın.
-2. Navigate to your Device Provisioning service in the Azure portal, click **Manage enrollments**, and then select the **Individual Enrollments** tab.
-Select the *Registration ID* for the enrollment entry you created using this Quickstart, and click the **Delete** button at the top of the blade.
+2. Navigate to your Device Provisioning service in the Azure portal, select **Manage enrollments**, and then select the **Individual Enrollments** tab.
+Select the check box next to the *Registration ID* for the enrollment entry you created using this quickstart, and press the **Delete** button at the top of the pane.

 ## <a name="next-steps"></a>Sonraki adımlar
-Bu hızlı başlangıçta bir TPM cihazı için programlı olarak bireysel kayıt girişi ve isteğe bağlı olarak makinenizde bir TPM sanal cihazı oluşturdunuz ve Azure IOT Hub cihaz sağlama hizmeti ile IOT hub'ınıza sağladınız.
+In this quickstart, you’ve programmatically created an individual enrollment entry for a TPM device, and, optionally, created a TPM simulated device on your machine and provisioned it to your IoT hub using the Azure IoT Hub Device Provisioning Service.
 Cihaz sağlama hakkında ayrıntılı bilgi edinmek için Azure portalında Cihaz Sağlama Hizmeti ayarları öğreticisine geçin.

 > [!div class="nextstepaction"]
 > [Azure IoT Hub Cihazı Sağlama Hizmeti öğreticileri](./tutorial-set-up-cloud.md)